 - This will determine how many images will be displayed in a row, when applicable (except for grid and collage styled galleries) and also how many there will be for each major viewport.

-Don't forget to set the ID to gallery in Markup & Style for our navigation to work.
+Don't forget to set the ID to gallery in ID & Class for our navigation to work.

 Altering the contact section